puppetlabs/bolt/README.md

 Tasks are similar to scripts, except that tasks expect to receive input in a specific way.
 Tasks are also distributed in Puppet modules, making it easy to write, publish, and download tasks for common operations.
-Bolt uses Puppet to discover and load locally installed modules, so Puppet must be installed on the local controller node for tasks to work.

 Tasks receive input either as environment variables or as a JSON hash on standard input.
 For example, when executing the task: